sandeepiitism/GenerativeAI/README.md

 - Chatbot: Create a bot as shown in the code Notebook.

 ### Notebooks for Langchain:
-- Langchain models, Prompts and parser: extracting dictionary format using parser
+- Langchain models, Prompts and parser: extracting dictionary format using parser.
 - Langchain Memory: ConversationBufferMemory, ConversationBufferWindowMemor, ConversationTokenBufferMemory, ConversationSummaryMemory
 - Langchain Chains: Creating different routing prompts for different group of users.
 - Langchain Question and Answering: Uploading documents and prompting to get the responses.
 - Langchain Evaluation- generating question and generated answer from a small set of q&a in dict form.
 - Langchain Agent: Agent can be mathematical tool, wikipedia, Python REPL, etc.

+### Notebooks for Diffusion Model:
+- Diffusion Sampling: Noise to Image using Neural Network